Lady Mary Colman: Marriage and children

 In the earlier years of their marriage, the Colmans lived in Dorset, whilst Timothy served with the Royal Navy.
 Later, they moved to Norfolk, where they purchased Bixley Manor.

 Work and later life

 In 1970, Mary was appointed an Extra Lady-in-waiting to another of the Queen's first cousins, Princess Alexandra, The Hon.
 Lady Ogilvy.
+After her elder brother succeeded their cousin as 17th Earl of Strathmore and Kinghorne, she received the title and precedence of a daughter of an earl by royal warrant of precedence in 1974.
 In 1998, she began serving as the President of the Eastern Daily Press's "We Care 2000" Appeal, which aims to support unpaid carers for the work they do.
 She also worked with other charities including the British Red Cross, and served as president of the Norfolk Autistic Society for 26 years, from 1975 until her retirement in 2001.
 She also ran a dried flower business, called "Flora Dessica".

 Lady Mary died at her home in Bixley, Norfolk on 2 January 2021, at the age of 88.